 Would I make this again?
 I’m already craving these again.

-French Fries Two Ways
+How to make French Fries – Two Ways

 Yield: 4 servings